-(i) Firm with accumulated/paid-up capital as follows:
+Firm with accumulated/paid-up capital as follows:

-Sole proprietorship - minimum of RM50,000

-Partnership - minimum of RM50,000

-Sdn.
-Bhd. - minimum of RM50,000
+Sole proprietorship - minimum of RM50,000 Partnership - minimum of RM50,000 Sdn.
+Bhd. minimum of RM50,000

-- (ii) The firm needs to have a legitimate office address, either leased or own property. - (iii) The business premise is not allowed to use the address of on-line office, P.O.Box, mailing box office services and other premises where the traceability and capacity of the firm is difficult to be determined. - (iv) The firm must have at least three (3) staffs under permanent employment and contribute to the Employees Provident Fund (EPF) with the following composition: - a) one (1) professional staff with academic qualification of at least a degree in related field; - b) one (1) semi-professional with academic qualification of at least a diploma in related field; and - c) one (1) clerk. - (v) The owner of the firm must be appointed as a full-time Director, and can be appointed as the professional staff or the management, but is not allowed to be appointed as a worker in the firm.
+- The firm needs to have a legitimate office address, whether leased or its own property. - The business premise is not allowed to use the address of an online office, P.O.
+Box, mailing box office services, or other premises where the traceability and capacity of the firm is difficult to be determined. - · The firm must have at least three staff members under permanent employment and contributing to the Employees Provident Fund (EPF), with the following composition: - one professional with at least one degree in a related field; - one semi-professional with at least a diploma in a related field; and - one clerk. - The owner of the firm must be appointed as a full-time Director, and can be appointed as part of the professional staff or the management, but is not allowed to be appointed as a worker in the firm. - · The owner of the firm must have the necessary professional qualification in the field of expertise applied for, in accordance with the provision of the relevant laws and regulations, and is required to submit his relevant CV/work experience. - · The professional staff and the semi-professional staff are required to submit their first degrees or diplomas together with their relevant CVs/work experience.

-- (vi) The owner of the firm must have the necessary professional qualification in the field of expertise applied for in accordance with the provision of the laws and regulations and is required to submit relevant CV/work experience. - (vii) The professional staff and the semi-professional staff are required to submit their first degree or diploma together with their relevant CV/work experience. - (viii) All equity/share-holders must have at least five (5) years of working experience in the field of expertise applied for after obtaining their first degree. - (ix) The field of expertise submitted for registration with MOF must be consistent with the practising licence issued by the respective Professional Boards. - (x) The consulting firm needs to have an active current account. - (xi) For professions whose ethics of service are governed by the Professional Boards, the equity/ share-holders shall be registered with their respective Professional Boards.
-The field of expertise to be registered with MOF will be the expertise approved by the Professional Boards. - (xii) For professions whose ethics of service are yet to be governed by the Professional Boards, the field of expertise to be registered with MOF will be based on the academic qualification and the working experiences of the owner. - (xiii) The consulting firm is required to submit its registration certificate with the Professional Board as compliance with the provisions of the Act of the Professional Board for purposes of carrying out consultancy services.
+- All equity/shareholders must have at least five (5) years of working experience in the field of expertise applied for after obtaining their first degree. - The field of expertise submitted for registration with MOF must be consistent with the practising licence issued by the respective Professional Boards. - The consulting firm needs to have an active current account. - For professions whose ethics of service are governed by the Professional Boards, the equity/shareholders shall be registered with their respective Professional Boards.
+The field of expertise to be registered with MOF will be the expertise approved by the Professional Boards. - For professions whose ethics of service are yet to be governed by the Professional Boards, the field of expertise to be registered with MOF will be based on the academic qualification and the working experiences of the owner. - The consulting firm is required to submit its registration certificate with the Professional Board as compliance with the provisions of the Act of the Professional Board for purposes of carrying out consultancy services.

-Application must be made only through www.eperolehan.gov.my
+Application must be made through www.eperolehan.gov.my.

-Please refer to the above website for policy of registration, registration code and other relevant information.
+Please refer to the above website for policy of registration, registration code, and other relevant information.

-1.4 Business Licence
+1.3 Business Licence

-Companies intending to set up an office are required to obtain a business premise/signboard licence from the respective local authorities, depending on the nature of the business activity.
+Businesses intending to set up an office are required to obtain a business premise/signboard licence from the respective local authorities, depending on the nature of the business activity.

-There are 155 local authorities in Malaysia which are responsible for approving business premise and signboard licences.
-The requirements for obtaining a business premise/signboard licence may vary according to the conditions requirements set by each local authority.
+There are 155 local authorities in Malaysia responsible for approving business premise and signboard licences.
+The requirements for obtaining a business premise/signboard licence may vary from one local authority to another.